mctrl-io/mctrl/README.md

 We know that sounds awfully violent, but whatever.
 Come learn Haskell.

+Are you a tokenomics nerd interested in exploring some experimental ideas?
+Haskell is a great way to discover new things like that.
+Haskell is specially appealing if you enjoy solving puzzles, because Haskell sure offers you lots of puzzles to solve.
+Some would say the compiler's error messages suck, but I call them puzzles.
+Relax.
+They're puzzles.
+Fun!
+Functional!

-It's a crying shame that Haskell isn't owning the expression space, and when I say expression, I mean all the artful ways people use computers to express
-themselves: music, animation and video games.
+Also, it's a crying shame that Haskell isn't producing products that revolutionize the expression space, and when I say expression, I mean all the artful ways people use computers to express themselves: music, animation and video games.

+Some would complain that Haskeller's don't document their code enough.
+Relax.
+Whenever you don't find documented code in a Haskell project, that's where the code is expressive enough by itself.
+So again, relax.
+Find a quiet place to be with the code, and then listen for it to express itself to you.

+Seriously, tho, Haskell is expressive.

-That's why, in the Haskell School of Haskell, you get to choose your path(s) of expression, and then get busy discovering all the ways you can get it done expressively.
-We hope to prepare you to join us on a number of Haskell missions, not only in the area of creative expression (see Missions 10), but on stuff like blockchain
+That's why, in the Haskell School of Haskell, you get to choose your path(s) of expression, and then get busy discovering all the ways you can get your stuff done expressively.
+I could've expressed that more concisely.

 ---